 Southampton, Ontario makes the perfect summer destination.
 This lovely town is nestled on the shores of Lake Huron in Bruce County.
 Southampton is located less than 10 minutes away from the town of Port Elgin and these two towns are referred to as Saugeen Shores.

 Southampton is known for its stunning beaches, historic lighthouses and overall nautical feel.
 With the lake at your finger tips, the charming town of Southampton becomes a haven for beach goers each summer.
 Although the beaches in Southampton are the biggest draw in the summer, there are plenty of other things to keep you busy as well.
-A visit to Southampton is a must do for your summer bucket list!
+A visit to Southampton is a must do for your summer bucket list.
+Check out the great things to do in Southampton this summer!!

 Visit one of southampton’s beaches